 A notable feature of the Brother brand is the number of features that it includes on even its most basic machines.
-You'll often find its machines in home-shopping catalogues and stores, as well as supermarkets and independent shops.
+You'll often find its machines online and in stores such as Argos, John Lewis and Hobbycraft.

 Brother sewing machines and prices

-Brother has a range of 18 sewing machines, six embroidery machines and seven models that combine both features.
-It also has sewing machines for other craft projects such as quilting.
+Brother has a range of 18 sewing machines, six embroidery machines and six models that combine both features.
+It also has sewing machines for other craft projects, such as quilting.

 Click through our gallery to see a selection of Brother sewing machines, from beginners' models to machines that are suitable for embroidery projects.